 What to make of this?

-One thing is clear: the decision has already been made within the Institute of Statecraft, and largely accepted by military commands across the west, that Russia is an enemy which is as bad, or worse, than the old Soviet Union and represents a threat that must be faced down now, before it is too late.
+One thing is clear: the decision has already been made within Donnelly's think tank, the Institute of Statecraft—and has largely been accepted by military commands across the West—that Russia is an enemy which is as bad, or worse, than the old Soviet Union and that it represents a threat that must be faced down now, before it is too late.
 It seems that only the contrarian commentators in the UK any longer seriously question this point.
-Given the magnitude of the decisions that flow from it, it is surely a matter deserving of the most rigorous scrutiny.
+Given the magnitude of the decisions that flow from this, it is surely a matter deserving of the most rigorous scrutiny.

-And finally there is an alarming amateur-ness about this correspondence.
-Despite being in the corridors of power and advising Secretaries General of NATO, Defence Secretaries and Prime Ministers for a generation, there seems little real substance to the ideas that are in command.
+As a final observation, there is an alarming amateurishness about this correspondence.
+Despite the author's having walked the corridors of power and advising Secretaries-General of NATO, British Defence Secretaries and Prime Ministers for a generation, there seems little real substance to the ideas that are in command.
 Given the location, it is impossible not to hear in this memo echoes of “Forward, the Light Brigade!
-Charge for the guns!".
+Charge for the guns!"
 Perhaps that because, as Chris Donnelly says in conclusion:

 I am trying to get this message across ...